 Syrian President Bashar Assad will be face of new bank note

-The ... .
-In this photo released by the Syrian official news agency SANA, a man displays a new bank note of 2,000 Syrian Lira, , during a press conference for the Central Bank Governor Duraid Durgham in Damascus, Syria, Sunday, July 2, 2017....
-BEIRUT - A new 2,000 Syrian Lira bank note with the face of President Bashar Assad will go into circulation Sunday, the Syrian Central Bank announced.
+In this photo released by the Syrian official news agency SANA, the new bank note of 2,000 Syrian Lira, , is seen during a press conference for the Central Bank Governor Duraid Durgham in Damascus, Syria, Sunday, July 2, 2017.
+The notes are the first time the face of President Bashar Assad appears on the Syrian currency since he took office 17 years ago.

 Discussions